 last-modified: Mon, 24 Feb 2020 14:13:49 GMT

-The x-hw header ends with .p, which indicates that the file is being pulled from the origin when requested.
+The x-hw header ends with .p, which indicates that the file was pulled from the origin when requested.
 You can read more about the x-hw header here.

 If you still have a low cache hit percentage, please contact our support team through a ticket or live chat 24/7/365!